kuldeep-singh-001/Library-Database/README.md

 ## 🛠️ Tools Used
-- SQLiteStudio / MySQL Workbench (for running scripts locally)
+- MySQL Workbench / SQLiteStudio

 ---